What this blog is about?

 Gary has been a technical writer, author and blogger since 2003.
 He is an expert in open source systems (including Linux), system administration, system security and networking protocols.
 He also knows several programming languages, as he was previously a software engineer for 10 years.
 He has a Bachelor of Science in business information systems from a UK University.

-Shujaa Imran is an avid Apple fanboy, and owns an iPod, iPhone, iPad and Mac.
-Apart from that, he loves playing COD on his Xbox.
-You can catch him writing various tutorials at MTE or iOS related news at AppsDaily.
+Shujaa Imran is MakeTechEasier's resident Mac tutorial writer.
+He is an avid Apple fanboy, and owns an iPod, iPhone, iPad and Mac.
+Apart from that, he loves playing COD on his Xbox, and flying a brand new 777-300ER in FSX

 How to benefit from this blog?